ehienabs/eftychia/readme.md

 + [Usage](#usage)

 ## About <a name = "about"></a>
-Eutuxia provisions the cloud infrastructure for bootstraping a Kubernetes cluster on Azure.
+Eftychia provisions the cloud infrastructure for bootstraping a Kubernetes cluster on Azure.
 She only provisions the compute resources —VMs, Load Balancer, Disks etc. and not a functioning kubernetes cluster.
 The components, networking routes, certificate authority etc., that does scheduling and pod maintainance will need to be installed separately.